laraplus/translatable/README.md

 ### Updating rows

-Updating records in the current locale is as easy as updating a single table:
+Updating records in the current locale is as easy as if you were updating a single table:

 ```php
 $user = User::first();